MARRY ME IN INDY! LLC

 Diversity Statement

-We are open to marrying any couple.
-It is our goal to meet each couple where they are and help them to have a positive wedding experience.
-In order to meet you where you are, we approach every wedding with an open mind - we don’t know anything about you until you tell us and that’s only if you choose to tell us.
+Marry Me In Indy celebrates the diversity of the human race.
+We are open to marrying anyone.
+Every race, creed, skin color, nationality, sexual orientation, or neuro-diversity.
+All are welcome here!
+Our goal is to meet each couple where they are and help them have a positive wedding experience.
+We approach every wedding with an open mind - We don’t know anything about you until you tell us, and that’s only if you choose to tell us.
 Wedding ceremony scripts have been written for years for brides and grooms.
-Now, bride and bride or groom and groom are very common.
 Some couples are choosing to forego traditional gender roles altogether and are using the terms spouse or partner.
-If you have made the choice to use non-traditional pronouns, please let us know, and we will be happy to honor your preferences.
-Any wedding ceremony script can be changed to reflect those personal preferences.
+If you have made the choice to use non-traditional pronouns, please let me know, and we will be happy to honor your preferences.
+Any wedding ceremony script can be changed to reflect your personal preferences.
+The only second language we speak is German, but we do our best to communicate with everyone.